ibm-cloud-docs/EventStreams/eventstreams153.md

 The following task walks you through:
 * getting the Kafka Connect runtime running in an IKS cluster
-* starting the MQ Source Connector to copy messages from an IBM MQ source queue to a target Kafka topic in {{site.data.keyword.messagehub}}.
+* starting the MQ Source Connector to copy messages from an IBM MQ source queue to a destination Kafka topic in {{site.data.keyword.messagehub}}

 The MQ Source Connector connects to an IBM MQ queue manager and consumes MQ message data from an MQ queue.
 The Connector converts each MQ message into a Kafka record and sends the message to an {{site.data.keyword.messagehub}} Kafka topic.